splunk-soar-connectors/domaintoolsiris/README.md

 summary\.total\_objects\_successful | numeric |

 ## action: 'lookup domain'
-Get all Iris Investigate data for a domain
+Get all Iris Investigate data for a domain using the Iris Investigate API endpoint (required)

 Type: **investigate**
 Read only: **True**